Plymouth: Future

+Roads

-The A38 dual-carriageway runs from east to west across the north of the city.
-Within the city it is known as 'The Parkway' and represents the boundary between the older parts of the city and more recently developed suburban areas.
-Heading east, it connects Plymouth to the M5 motorway about 40 mi away near Exeter; and heading west it connects Devon with Cornwall via the Tamar Bridge.
-Bus services are mainly provided by Plymouth Citybus and Stagecoach South West, but a few routes are served by smaller local operators.
-Long distance intercity bus services terminate at Plymouth coach station.
-There are three Park and ride services at Milehouse, Coypool (Plympton) and George Junction (Plymouth City Airport), which are operated by Stagecoach South West.
+The A38 dual-carriageway runs from east to west across the north of the city; within the city, it is known as 'The Parkway' and represents the boundary between the older parts of the city and more recently developed suburban areas.
+Heading east, it connects Plymouth to the M5 motorway, about 40 mi away near Exeter; heading west, it connects Devon with Cornwall via the Tamar Bridge.

+Buses

+Bus services are provided mainly by Plymouth Citybus and Stagecoach South West, but a few routes are served by smaller local operators.
+Long distance inter-city bus services terminate at Plymouth coach station.